 - Roger Williams Hall, Room 305

-David R. George, Jr. is Lecturer in Spanish in the Department of Romance Languages and Literatures, Bates College.
-He has published papers on various aspects of historical fiction, travel writing, and early-cinema of Spain’s Restoration Period (1876-1931) in journals and edited volumes, including Journal of Spanish Cultural Studies, Studies in Hispanic Cinemas and Anales Galdosianos.
+David has published papers on various aspects of historical fiction, travel writing, and early-cinema of Spain’s Restoration Period (1876-1931) in journals and edited volumes, including Journal of Spanish Cultural Studies, Studies in Hispanic Cinemas and Anales Galdosianos.
 He is also co-editor of the volume Historias de la pequeña pantalla.
-Representaciones históricas en la televisión de la España democrática (Iberoamericana 2009), and author of annotated edition of Leopoldo Alas’s Doña Berta (Cervantes & Co.
-2007).
-He is currently working on a book-project titled A Dual and Contradictory Spirit: Vicente Blasco Ibañez and Taish?
-Japan, which explores Spain’s post-imperial ties to East Asia in the 1920s.
+Representaciones históricas en la televisión de la España democrática (Iberoamericana 2009).
+David is author of critical editions of Leopoldo Alas’s Doña Berta (Cervantes & Co., 2008) and of Benito Pérez Galdós’s Tormento (Cervantes & Co., 2012).
+He is currently working on a book-project titled A Dual and Contradictory Spirit: Vicente Blasco Ibañez and Taishō Japan, which explores Spain’s post-imperial ties to East Asia in the 1920s.